 Day 4: Drive back to Pokhara

-The given itinerary is one of the version to trek to Sikles, if you do require more days to trek to Silesh, do contact us so that we can setup different itinerary up to your requirment.
+The given itinerary is one of the version to trek to Sikles, if you do require more days to trek to Siklesh/Sikles, do contact us, we can setup different itinerary up to your requirment.

 SIkles Trek Itinerary

 On Day 1 of the Kapuche Sikles trek, you will be picked up from your hotel in Pokhara by a private car or jeep, or from the airport in Kathmandu if you arrive in the morning.
 The drive to Sikles village, where the trek officially begins, takes approximately 4 hours over a bumpy country road.
 After lunch in Sikles, you can choose from several activities for the rest of the day, including a hike to Sikles Park and Rising Danda for stunning views of the Annapurna and Lamjung Himal mountain peaks, exploring architectural villages and their unique cultures, visiting the village museum, and enjoying the view of the entire village from the view tower.
 Overnight accommodation is at a lodge, and the total walking/driving time for the day is 4 hours.

 On Day 2, after breakfast at the lodge, the trek begins at around 7 am with a 5-6 hour hike to Hugu, which is known for its Goth Ghar huts.
 Along the way, you'll encounter narrow, bush-filled trails that may be challenging to navigate, and you may also encounter wild animals.
 However, the trail is full of natural beauty, including panoramic mountain views, dense forests, blooming rhododendrons, terraced farmland, beautiful landscapes, and amazing waterfalls.
 Overnight accommodation is at one of the Goth Ghar huts, where you'll need to carry your own food, water, and sleeping bags.